Structure, Functionality, and Bioceramics - Design Principles for High Performance

 Phase 4: Cooling

-From the following data, estimate the reaction mechanism and calculate the activation energy.
+From the following data, infer the reaction mechanism and calculate the activation energy.

 Experimental data: